Taco Bell Power Bowl (Steak)

 • Guacamole – To plop right on top!
 Grab some premade from the store or whip up your own in no time.

 • Sour Cream – You can use some plain Greek yogurt as a substitute.
 I promise, it’s good!
+You can hardly tell the difference, plus it’s higher in protein and lower in fat as well.

 • Buttermilk Powder – The original Taco Bell power bowl recipe uses powder, but you can also use ½ cup of regular ol’ buttermilk instead.

-perfectly grilled steak on pan
+steak on indoor grill pan

 How to Make Steak Just Like a Power Bowl From Taco Bell

 The most important thing is to make sure you don’t cut into the meat until it rests for at least 10 minutes!
+That’s how it’ll stay nice and juicy.

-cheese rice and beans in bowl
+rice, beans, and cheese in bowl

-Taco Bell Power Bowl FAQ
+Taco Bell Protein Bowl FAQ

 Is the Power Bowl from Taco Bell healthy?

-There are some fats and calories in the sour cream, which can be easily substituted with Greek yogurt as a healthier option.
+There are also some fats and calories in the sour cream, which can be easily substituted with Greek yogurt as a healthier option.

 What comes in a Taco Bell Power Bowl?

-The power bowl from Taco Bell comes with a few different choices for protein, including steak and chicken, plus a bunch of veggies and rice!
+There are a few different choices for protein, including steak and chicken, plus a bunch of veggies and rice!

 You’ll get a layer of rice and beans, a layer of shredded lettuce, a good bit of meat, and some guac on top.